ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.67
+    - Fixed times in database to be stored correctly as utc
   - 1.66
     - Hopefully fixed an issue with times counting down on overlay in rare cases
   - 1.65